What’s New in LabSmarts: Faster Review, Easier Navigation, and Better Follow-Up Reports

 This allows notes from multiple tests for the same client to stay connected in one place.

-There is now an open text field called Overall Progress and Trends in the comparison table feature.
+There is now an open text field called Overall Progress and Trends at the end of the comparison table for each client.

-You can use this field to summarize the client’s overall progress, key trends, or meaningful changes across multiple tests.
+You can use this field to summarize the client’s overall progress, key trends, or meaningful changes across multiple tests and include it in their PDF.

-You now have a dedicated place to document the story across time, not just the individual marker changes.
+Why it matters: You now have a dedicated place to document the client’s story across time.

 Cleaner Client Intake Fields